 First edition.
 May 2018.

 The story of the founding years of the United States is often told from the perspective of the elite political leaders who crafted the country’s founding documents.
 While these individuals played major roles in the early history of the United States, the contributions and experiences of other important groups and individuals are often overlooked.
 A New Nation engages students with this range of experiences, asking students to consider the opportunities, hardships, aspirations, and questions facing people across society in the early years of the new nation.
-A New Nation covers the early decades of the United States, from 1783 to 1830.
-Part I traces the founding years of the nation, from the end of the American Revolution through the end of the eighteenth century.
-Part II examines political, social, and economic transformations that took place as the United States expanded during the first two decades of the nineteenth century.
-Part III continues to chart changes that shaped the nation through 1830, from industrialization to controversies over slavery and westward expansion.
+We the People: A New Nation covers events and experiences in the early decades of the United States, spanning from 1783 to 1830.
+The unit is divided into three parts.
+Each part includes:

 Preview this unit.
 Preview includes the Table of Contents for the Student Text and the Teacher Resource Book as well as a student reading excerpt and one lesson plan.